nipy/nipy/doc/glossary.rst

       and uses a :term:`GPL` license.

    FSL
-      FSL_ is the FMRIB_ software library.
+      FSL_ is the FMRIB_ software library, written by the FMRIB_ analysis group, and directed by Steve Smith.
 Like :term:`AFNI`, it is a large collection of C / C++ command line utilities that can be scripted with a custom GUI / batch system, or using shell scripting.
-Its particular strength is analysis of :term:`DWI` data, and :term:`ICA` functional data analysis, although it has strong tools for registration, the standard :term:`SPM approach` to FMRI.
+Its particular strength is analysis of :term:`DWI` data, and :term:`ICA` functional data analysis, although it has strong tools for the standard :term:`SPM approach` to FMRI.
 It is free for academic use, and open-source, but not free for commercial use.

    GPL
-      The GNU general public license:
+      The GPL_ is the GNU general public license.
-      http://www.gnu.org/licenses/gpl.html.
 It is one of the most commonly-used open-source sofware licenses.
 The distinctive
       feature of the GPL license is that it requires that any code derived from GPL code also uses a GPL license.
 See also: